LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

 \subsection{Two Types of Biases}

-When data are i.i.d.~or stationary, LASSO is subject to shrinkage bias as well as nonstandard asymptotic distribution which cannot be used for standard inference \citep{fu2000asymptotics}.
+When data are i.i.d.~or stationary, LASSO is subject to shrinkage bias as well as a nonstandard asymptotic distribution, which cannot be used for standard inference \citep{fu2000asymptotics}.
 This motivates \citet{zhang2014confidence} to bring forth the desparsified LASSO to correct the bias and recover asymptotic normality.
-With high dimensional unit roots, $\hat{\theta}^{{\rm S}}$ is subject to the shrinkage bias, while the highly persistent unit root regressors incur the Stambaugh bias, further distorting the standard t-statistics inference.
+With high dimensional LURs, $\hat{\theta}^{{\rm S}}$ is subject to not only the shrinkage bias, but also the Stambaugh bias due to persistence, which further distorts the standard \emph{t}-statistics inference.
 In this section, we examine both the shrinkage bias and the Stambaugh bias, and propose XDlasso for correcting both biases.

-We are interested in inference for a null hypothesis $\mathbb{H}_{0}:\theta_{j}^{*}=\theta_{0,j}$ for some $j\in[p]$, a prevalent practice in empirical studies.\footnote{A joint inference for the fixed-dimensional subvector $\theta_{\mathcal{J}}^{*}=(\theta_{j}^{*})_{j\in\mathcal{J}}$ is feasible for a subset $\mathcal{J}\subset[p]$.
-However, a subvector will incur additional complexity when persistent and stationary time series are mixed in the high dimensional regressors.
-For simplicity of exposition, we focus on inference for a scalar coefficient.} In a low dimensional linear regression where $p$ is fixed, the Frisch-Waugh-Lovell theorem yields the following formulation of the ordinary least squares (OLS) estimator:
+We are interested in inference on a null hypothesis $\mathbb{H}_{0}:\theta_{j}^{*}=\theta_{0,j}$ for a $j\in[p]$, a prevalent practice in empirical studies.
+In a low dimensional linear regression where $p$ is fixed, the Frisch-Waugh-Lovell theorem yields the following formulation of the ordinary least squares (OLS) estimator: